-Harry TheBicepsFlexKilla entered the zone of complete concentration.
-During that very moment there was nothing but him and a rusty heavy barbell above his chest.
+Harry TheBicepsFlexKilla unracked the rusty barbell and entered a state of complete concentration.
 He was no longer hearing the rhythmic sounds of the cardio machines tortured by permacutting bunnies in black legging pants.
-The infantile screams of the polished gym brahs wearing oversized tank tops were muted too.
-The worries about his future had already disappeared as well.
+The infantile screams of the polished gym brahs wearing oversized or undersized tank tops were muted too.
+It was just him and her, the barbell.

-“When will I get married?”, “What about my promotion?”, “What’s the point of life?” were long forgotten questions that no longer needed an answer.
-He was in a vacuum – alone with the iron.
+“When will I get married?”, “What about my promotion?”, “What’s the point of life?” were questions that no longer needed an answer.
+He was in a vacuum, alone with the iron.

-Harry had began his second bench press repetition, when the game started getting painful and dangerous.
+Harry was in the middle of his second bench press repetition when the intensity intensified.
 The barbell felt heavy, cold and mean.
-His left wrist buckled a little under the pressure and cracked.
-Harry knew right away that he was going to need a serious strength transfusion from his lower body in order to complete the other 3 reps part of the original plan.
+His left wrist buckled under the pressure and cracked ever so slightly.
+Harry knew right away that he was going to need a serious strength transfusion to complete the other 3 reps part of the original plan.

-His heart was beating incredibly fast, and he was strongly convinced that the display of his cheap heart rate monitor was going to shatter in pieces flying straight into his eyes.
-Similar thoughts together with the struggle not get squeezed by a heavy weight, pushed Harry’s adrenaline production to the absolute limit.
+His heart was beating so fast that his wild mind convinced him that the display of his cheap heart rate monitor may shatter in pieces that could fly straight into his eyes.
+Similar thoughts together with the struggle not get squeezed by a heavy weight pushed Harry’s adrenaline production to the absolute limit.
 The fact that Harry did not have any spotters was the finishing touch of his epic battle against death.

-Before the 4th repetition Harry remembered a wise thought he had read in a weightlifting book.
-He planted his feet firmly into the ground and squeezed the floor with his toes.
-He also squeezed the bar so hard that the damn thing nearly started producing tears like substance.
-Then Harry took a deep breath and let the bar descend under control.
-As soon as the bar touched his chest, he pushed the barbell as hard as he could.
-His whole face turned red and the skin on his forehead wrinkled so hard that he aged 6 months in 1 second.
-It took him so long to complete the repetition that in the meantime a dog would have been able to write a comprehensible e-mail using a mobile phone.
+Before the 4th repetition, Harry remembered a wise thought that he had read in a weightlifting book.
+He planted his feet firmly on the ground and grabbed the floor with his toes.
+Then he squeezed the bar so hard that the damn thing nearly started crying.
+Harry took a deep breath and let the bar descend under control.
+When the bar touched his chest, he pushed the barbell as hard as he could.
+His whole face turned red; the skin on his forehead wrinkled so hard that he aged 6 years in 1 second.
+It took him so long to complete the repetition that in the meantime a dog could’ve written a comprehensible e-mail on a phone.

-Finally, Harry recalled that there were no clamps on the bar, which are usually there to stop the barbell plates from coming out.
+Finally, Harry recalled that there were no clamps on the bar.
 He had read online that in similar situations you can just lift one end higher than the other and let the plates slide.

-He used some of his extra pre-death strength to tilt the bar so that the weights on the right can slide.
-He didn’t have many plates on the barbell, which was a massive plus in this case, and the iron circles fell off fast.
-Thereupon the heavier part with plates on it hit the ground and Harry was finally free.
+He used some of his pre-death strength to tilt the bar so that the weights on the right can slide and fall off.
+He didn’t have many plates on the barbell, which was a massive plus in this case, and the iron circles dropped fast.
+Thereupon the heavier part of the barbell with plates on it hit the ground.
+Harry was finally free.
 He found himself on the floor in a squat position and immediately began damage evaluation.
-No holes were found.
+There were no holes.

-Harry turned around, already feeling ashamed of what had happened, and a saw a weird guy in corner sitting under the shadow of the lat pulldown machine.
+Deeply ashamed of what had happened, Harry turned around and a saw a weird guy in the corner sitting under the shadow of the lat pulldown machine.
 The man was ancient and had tough life written on his face.
-He was also getting fashion advice from his fellow garbage men because instead of a belt he had a dirty torn shoelace with many knots on it around the waist.
-His shoes were antiques too, but surprisingly he was wearing top of the line jeans and a new T-shirt with “Careful: Backfires!” written on it.
+Apparently, he was also getting fashion advice from his fellow garbage men.
+Instead of a belt, he had a dirty shoelace with many knots on it.
+His shoes were antiques too, but surprisingly, he was wearing top of the line jeans and a new T-shirt with “Careful: Backfires!” written on it.

-“The guy who saw you get crushed by 135 lbs / 62 kg on the bar,” replied the alleged janitor.
+“The guy who saw you get crushed by 135lbs/62.5kg on the bar,” replied the alleged janitor.